-Our aims for this financial year are to continue to make improvements here at Ashgate and we will always welcome donation/contributions towards these.
+If you have donated/contributed to our School in the past then we greatly appreciate it.
+Our aim for this financial year is to continue to make improvements here at Ashgate and we will always welcome donation/contributions towards these.

-Fundraising target = £30,000 Total raised = £20,343.60
+Fundraising target = £65,000.
+Total raised so far = £3509.73

 |Area to be developed:|

 The Sensory garden had a makeover in 2016.
 Major improvements to the area allow pupils and adults who are accessing it to have the full sensory experience of touch, smell, sight and sound.
 The improvements made include:

 - New pergola and trellis

 We would like to thank Coal Aston Wesleyan Reform Church, Belfair Bowling, Tesco, Braiswick Photography, Dave Stone Design for their donations and all the parents/carers and staff who donated through the Helping Hands appeal.

 If you have donated/contributed to the school in the past and/or are interested in any previous fundraising projects please see the attached document below for more information on what we have achieved.

 Folders: 0 | Files: 6 | Size: 13.2 MB